 In addition, there are certain expectations from industry and other external accrediting bodies about how graduates use their knowledge by agreed protocols and in collaboration with their colleagues and clients.

-The University recognises these imperatives and has taken steps to identify the critical qualities a graduate of the University should have by the time they graduate.
+The University recognises these imperatives and has identified the critical qualities a graduate of the University should have by the time they graduate.
 These graduate qualities must be integral to the curriculum and interpreted to the specifics of each discipline.

 See the more detailed article in Teaching@Sydney.